 Beginning Your Essay

-- Choose an Intriguing Topic: The first step in writing an essay is choosing a compelling topic.
-Make sure your chosen subjects fall under the same category but are distinct enough to provide a rich comparison.
-For instance, “Traditional TV vs. Streaming Services” opens up a variety of aspects to be explored, such as cost, accessibility, content variety, and user experience.
+- Choose a focused topic.
+Make sure your subjects belong to the same category but differ enough to sustain a full paper.
+“Traditional TV vs. Streaming Services” opens up cost, access, content variety, and control—four clear comparison points.

 Research and Data Gathering